Accelerating the switch: How Local Authorities can provide a boost for electric vehicle infrastructure

 Local authorities can help increase charging infrastructure by either installing their own chargers or contracting this work to a major charging company.
 If done correctly, a growing number of charge points would provide many benefits to the councils as drivers will flock to their car parks to charge, possibly spending money in the local economy as they wait for their vehicles to obtain the required amount of charge.

 Another difficulty with BEV charging infrastructure has been the wide variety and unfamiliarity with different charger brands.
 Some chargers have been poorly maintained over the last few years and have a long-winded procedure to activate the unit, making the driver set up a payment account on a mobile app first.
 This was especially true for the Electric Highway network installed at all major motorway services by Ecotricity.
-Earlier this year, a new company called Gridserve took ownership of the Electricity Highway and replaced these old charger units with faster, reliable and more powerful units that accept contactless card payments – similar to companies like Instavolt and Osprey.
+Last year, a new company called Gridserve took ownership of the Electricity Highway and replaced these old charger units with faster, reliable and more powerful units that accept contactless card payments – similar to companies like Instavolt and Osprey.

 Charging types currently available: